mfl28/CourseraMachineLearning/README.md

 <p align="center"><img src="https://coursera.s3.amazonaws.com/topics/ml/large-icon.png" width="200"/></p>

 In this repository you will find Python-implementations of (most of) the programming exercises in Andrew Ng's Machine Learning course
-(which is actually tought using Octave/Matlab).
+(which is actually taught using Octave/Matlab).

 Every exercise folder includes a *data*-subfolder containing files provided by the course, which are needed to complete the specific exercise.